Qualitative vs. quantitative research: what's the difference?

 What’s excellent about quantitative data is that you can easily replicate it.
 Quantitative data collection is relatively easy to do, and so is analysis.
 Since you’re dealing with numbers, it’s typically easier to interpret quantitative data and present your findings to others in a less subjective way.

-• An e-commerce agency notices that her client’s shoppers are dropping off on one of their biggest channels before reaching checkout, but they don’t know why.
+• An e-commerce agency notices that her client’s shoppers are dropping off on one of their biggest channels before the checkout, but they don’t know why.

 • A product manager is getting survey data showing that new customers are not satisfied with the onboarding process.
 While she has an idea of what it could be, she’s not sure where to start.